BSE stocks & ETFs are not tradable on Tickertape currently

 Tracking error is the difference between the performance of the ETF and that of the underlying benchmark it's tracking.
 It's an important metric for investors who want to replicate an index's performance by investing in the ETF.
 The lower the tracking error, the better is the ETF's performance aligned with the investor's expectations

-ETF has been able to closely match its benchmark's returns
+ETF has not been able to closely match its benchmark returns

 Return vs FD Rates